-- Children who appear with unexplained gifts or new possessions. - Children who associate with other young people involved in exploitation. - Children who have older boyfriends or girlfriends. - Children who suffer from sexually transmitted infections or become pregnant. - Children who suffer from changes in emotional well-being. - Children who misuse drugs and alcohol. - Children who go missing for periods of time or regularly come home late. - Children who regularly miss school or education or do not take part in education. - 20.2 Each Academy uses the Lincolnshire Safeguarding Children Board's child sexual exploitation risk assessment tool if there is a concern that a child or young person may be at risk from, or experiencing, sexual exploitation.
-Staff should discuss any issues with the Academy DSL for the academy. - 21 Gender-based violence/violence against women and girls (VAWG) including domestic abuse and relationship abuse and forced marriage
+- children who appear with unexplained gifts or new possessions; - children who associate with other young people involved in exploitation

+- children who have older boyfriends or girlfriends; - children who suffer from sexually transmitted infections or become pregnant; - children who suffer from changes in emotional well-being; - children who misuse drugs and alcohol; - children who go missing for periods of time or regularly come home late; and - children who regularly miss school or education or do not take part in education. - 23.2 Each Academy uses the Lincolnshire Safeguarding Children Partnership's child sexual exploitation screening tool if there is a concern that a child or young person may be at risk from, or experiencing, sexual exploitation.
+Staff should discuss any issues with the Academy DSL for the academy.

+24 Gender-based violence/violence against women and girls (VAWG) including domestic abuse and relationship abuse and forced marriage

-21.1 Violence against women is one of the most persistent and widespread human rights violations.
+24.1 Violence against women is one of the most persistent and widespread human rights violations.
 It is defined by the United Nations as "any act of gender-based violence that results in, or is likely to result in, physical, sexual or mental harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life."